 A 10 to 12 year old boy who feels he has to act 'tough' to survive school, or any child who feels like a 'cultural tourist' because they don't speak their family's native language.

-Parents should be prepared for scenes involving school bullying and the emotional weight of Marcus confronting his father's new life.
+Parents should be prepared for scenes of physical bullying at school and for Marcus's emotional reaction to discovering his father has a new family.
 It can be read cold, but discussing the 'why' behind Marcus's initial anger is helpful.
 A parent might choose this after seeing their child get into trouble at school for 'reacting' to bullies, or if the child starts asking difficult, painful questions about an absent parent.

 Younger readers will enjoy the travel adventure and the sibling bond.
-Older readers will resonate with the complex identity politics of being 'not Latino enough' or 'too big' for their age.
+Older readers will resonate with Marcus's feelings of not fully belonging to his Latino heritage because he doesn't speak Spanish.

-Unlike many books about heritage, this one focuses on the specific shame of not speaking the language, making it a mirror for the 'no-sabo' generation.
+Unlike many books about heritage, this one focuses on the specific shame and frustration of not speaking the language of one's family, a common experience for many second-generation immigrants. ```

 Marcus Vega is a giant among middle schoolers, often misunderstood as a bully when he is actually a protector.
 After a fight leads to suspension, his mother takes Marcus and his younger brother Charlie, who has Down syndrome, to Puerto Rico.
 The trip evolves from a vacation into a quest as Marcus attempts to find the father who walked out on them years ago, discovering his heritage and his own voice along the way.